Concept | Model evaluation stores#

 View drift analysis#

-In addition to the summary view above, we can take a closer look at any individual run by clicking on its row.
-When we open the third row containing the Q4 input data, we find all of the necessary model information and performance metrics found in the Lab, but there is also a Drift Analysis section.
+In addition to the summary view above, you can take a closer look at any individual run by clicking on its row.
+The third row containing the Q4 input data shows the necessary model information and performance metrics found in the Lab.
+There is also a Drift Analysis section.

 The input data drift section reports the extent to which a random forest classifier is able to distinguish between the test set from the original reference data (Q1) and the new data (Q4).
-In this case, we clearly have input data drift, and may need to retrain the model.
+This case clearly shows input data drift, and may need to retrain the model.

-Scrolling down in the same pane, we can actually see which input features have drifted.
-After sorting by the KS test column, we can see that five features were found to have drifted significantly between Q1 and Q4, as their test statistics are lower than the significance level of 5%.
+Scrolling down in the same pane, you can see which input features have drifted.
+After sorting by the KS test column, you can see that five features were found to have drifted significantly between Q1 and Q4.
+Their test statistics are lower than the significance level of 5%.

 Establish status checks#